frederik-hoeft/backup-gateway/docs/architecture/lease-coordination.md

 Lifecycle reconciliation uses a separate per-target serializer.
 This is intentional: network operations may take seconds or minutes and must not block a client from durably acquiring or releasing a lease.
 Lease mutations commit their database transaction first and then enqueue level-triggered reconciliation.
 Reconciliation opens its own dependency-injection scope and re-reads durable desired state.

-The reconciliation interface is a no-op lifecycle implementation in this phase.
-Real WOL, readiness, and shutdown side effects are introduced behind the same boundary in the lifecycle-transport phase.
-Database transactions therefore never span simulated or real long-running lifecycle I/O.
+Lifecycle reconciliation consumes the same queued boundary and performs the configured Wake-on-LAN, readiness, and SSH shutdown operations.
+Lease mutations never perform those side effects inline.
+Database transactions therefore never span long-running lifecycle I/O.

 Queueing is advisory rather than authoritative.
 Durable leases remain the source of truth if a request is cancelled after commit or a reconciliation attempt fails.
 Reconciliation is safe to repeat because each pass derives intent again from current held leases rather than from an edge-triggered start/stop command.